 - Value in the form of action is the realm of business automation - decision/rules engines.
 The tools that process data to make a decision and take an action are working with (near) real-time data, particularly for Internet of Things applications.
 As the world is event-driven, more and more companies need to respond immediately as events unfold.

-But there is a catch- success stories of maximising business value out of big data use hybrid solutions employing both BI/AI and rules engines as complementing each other, just like true intelligence needs both learning and acting.
+But there is a catch- success stories of maximising business value out of big data use hybrid solutions employing both BI/AI and automation tools as complementing each other, just like true intelligence needs both learning and acting.

 Hybrid solutions are the game winners